Event Details

 Please meet at the lower garden gates at 10.20am for a 10.30 start.
 This event takes place in the Collections Study Room and Chatsworth Garden.

-Tickets include Chatsworth House and Garden tickets so you may explore at your own pace after the event.
+Tickets include Chatsworth House and Garden entry so you may explore at your own pace after the event.

 An Introduction to Chatsworth in Seven Objects